dhanushreddy291/workos-drizzle-sveltekit-neon-authorize/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# Neon Authorize + WorkOS Example (SvelteKit)
+# Neon RLS Authorize + WorkOS Example (SvelteKit)

-A quick start SvelteKit template demonstrating user authentication and authorization using Neon Authorize with WorkOS integration.
-This example showcases how to use WorkOS for authentication and Neon Authorize for securing your database with Row Level Security (RLS).
+A quick start SvelteKit template demonstrating user authentication and authorization using Neon RLS Authorize with WorkOS integration.
+This example showcases how to use WorkOS for authentication and Neon RLS Authorize for securing your database with Row Level Security (RLS).

 ## Features

 - SvelteKit application with TypeScript
 - User authentication powered by WorkOS
-- Row-level security using Neon Authorize
+- Row-level security using Neon RLS Authorize
 - Database migrations with Drizzle ORM
 - Ready-to-deploy configuration for Netlify